viown/srtedit/README.md

 Will display the start/end times and the content of the selected element.
 Omitting the `-s` option will display all subtitle elements in the file.

+Note: The output from `--view` is not compatible with the .srt format.
+You should use the `-o/--output` option when writing any files.

 ### Remove subtitle element

 Use the `-r/--remove` option to remove a selected element.